Why do your beliefs matter? Thoughts become beliefs, then these become our values, and our values become actions.

 Why Your Beliefs Matter

 Your beliefs are the rules that run your life.
-Therefore, we need to scrutinize the rules within our beliefs.
+Therefore, we need to scrutinize the laws within our beliefs.
 It is an urgent matter.
 What you believe affects you and those in your circle of influence.
 When an idea gains critical mass that affects communities and then the world, we see this effect in the elections that have taken place in the last ten years.

 Thoughts Become Beliefs